8BitRain/Payper/README.md

 - [X] Fix bug where user filter regex treats an exact match as a non-match ( StringMaster5000.filterContacts() )
 - [X] Add profile page
 - [X] Decrypt and append phone number and email address to user object on load
-- [ ] `*Important*` Go over each case for paying and requesting (incoming payments go to outgoing sometimes, etc.)
 - [ ] Add global user list to UserSearch
+- [ ] Add section headers to user ListView in UserSearch
 - [ ] Add edit pages for certain properties of profile
 - [ ] Add micro deposit validation to CreatePaymentFlow if user has not yet verified their bank account
-- [ ] Fix bug where seeNotifications results in ugly re-renders of sidebar
-- [ ] Fix bug where seeNotifications happen rapidly after one another instead of all at once
+- [ ] (Vash) Modify markAsSeen endpoint to take an array of notification ID's and mark them all as seen at once
 - [ ] Fix bug where notifications indicator is not rendered as a perfect circle on smaller devices

 ### Dwolla Requirements